-Health and safety risks for this course have been assessed as low.
-It is your responsibility to review course material, search online, discuss with lecturers and peers and understand the health and safety risks associated with your specific course of study and to familiarise yourself with the University's general health and safety principles by reviewing the online induction training for students, and following the instructions of the University staff.
+Risk assessments have been performed for all laboratory classes and a moderate level of health and safety risk exists.
+Moderate risks are those associated with laboratory work such as working with chemicals and hazardous substances.
+You will be required to undertake laboratory induction training and it is also your responsibility to review course material, search online, discuss with lecturers and peers and understand the health and safety risks associated with your specific course of study and to familiarise yourself with the University's general health and safety principles by reviewing the online induction training for students, and following the instructions of the University staff